giantswarm/releases/release-notes/app-catalog/app-platform-announcement.md

 ## 3. Your Own App Catalog

-Finally, the App Platform infrastructure enables you to create enterprise App Catalogs with your own apps.
+Finally, the App Platform infrastructure enables you to create App Catalogs with your own apps.
 This lets you provide standards-compliant and easy-to-use sets of apps to your engineers.

 It’s already possible for you to add your own catalog(s) via the Kubernetes API in your Control Plane.
 We are working on documentation for how to do this.
 In the meantime, you can request access and a preview of said documentation from your Solution Engineer.